Rexypoo/django-shortnsweet/README.md

-# django-shortnsweet
+# shortnsweet
-Simple URL shortener built with django on Python 3
+Simple URL shortener app built with django on Python 3